 Palace advisor and television royal wedding commentator Stephane Bern also tried to dismiss the rumours, but not without adding to the speculation by citing rumours of another love child.

 “A woman could easily pretend that she’s pregnant by a prince,” he told Le Parisien.
+“You can’t do a DNA test to check three days before a wedding!”

 The Monaco royal clan has an unlucky matrimonial history.

-Albert’s mother, US film star Grace Kelly—turned Princess Grace on her marriage to Rainier III—died in a car crash in 1982.
+Albert’s mother, US film star Grace Kelly — turned Princess Grace on her marriage to Rainier III — died in a car crash in 1982.
 Her daughter Caroline lost her second husband Stephano Casiraghi in a 1990 motorboat accident.

-The other royal sister, Princess Stephanie, has also been unlucky in love, in the words of Wednesday’s edition of Le Parisien “marrying almost as often as she falls in love” and finding herself betrayed by her bodyguard lover.—Sapa-AFP
+The other royal sister, Princess Stephanie, has also been unlucky in love, in the words of Wednesday’s edition of Le Parisien “marrying almost as often as she falls in love” and finding herself betrayed by her bodyguard lover. — Sapa-AFP